mrh9663-del/rlac/_pages/assignment-1.md

 **Meaning:**

 This suggests that early cyberpunk focuses heavily on physical conflict and individual actors, often soldiers or men in combat situations.
 Modern digital terms exist, but they are less visually dominant in the combined corpus.
+(Note: This word cloud is of all the 8 books, while some words may seem dominant from the older books it is not enough to reach a conclusion as the difference in frequency and number of words per book may differ and cause a big difference.)

 <iframe style='width: 461px; height: 242px;' src='https://voyant-tools.org/tool/Cirrus/?stopList=keywords-d0f6ded4517b00c9630f0c617cc2255d&whiteList=&visible=75&corpus=d75fbe52b49d0d2d4e6468819da830ff'></iframe>